iavofficial/IAVFrontendFramework/README.md

-**Important note: Developers which enhance the framework or the example project should read the "devnotes" chapter at the end of this file before developing.**
+**Important note: Developers which enhance the framework or the example project should read the *devnotes* chapter at the end of this file before developing.**

 # Disa Framework (how to use it)
 This react framework was created to speed up development in the disa front-end environment.
 To use this framework follow these steps and read the wiki pages for further information.
 You maybe want to inspect examples.
-For this you can look up the example in the "example" folder of this project.
+For this you can look up the example in the *example* folder of this project.

 ## Installation
 To install this package add a .npmrc file to your project.
 This file has to contain the following lines: